eccenca/gmr/README-public.md

-# cmem-plugin-imr

-Inteligent Model Registry
+# imr (Inteligent Model Registry)

-This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).
+This is a command-line interface and library for managing inteligent models.

-You can install it with the [cmemc](https://eccenca.com/go/cmemc) command line clients like this:
+You can install the [imr](https://github.com/eccenca/imr) command-line and library with pip as following:

 ```
-cmemc admin workspace python install cmem-plugin-imr
+pip install imr
 ```